kevinding0218/InterviewDocuments/Q and A/React/OnClick.md

 setA();
 setB();
 ```
-- when you call `setA()`, this is an async event which means it's going to read under the page,
+- when you call `setA()`, this is an async event which means it's going to read under the page, and later comes to setB, so you can create a setAB that update both in a same statement.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUxOTQwMDIwNl19
+eyJoaXN0b3J5IjpbMTM4MTgzNjMyNF19
 -->